paymill/paymill-example-ios-parse-honeystore/README.md

 **Models**

-In our app we have 3 different Models
+In our app we have 2 different Models

 * User: for user management we have PARSE's PFUser, by this class we can take current user and all info about him.
 In our app users are extended with one more property 'paymillClientId'.
 * Product: contains information from PARSE server.
 All products are stored in our database.
-* StoreController: contains infromation about our store, here we contains orders, products and total amount.

 User management is very borring issue, we can escape from this by using PARSE functionality.
 It is very easy to use and will save us alot of time.
 Here is very simple way to use it.